 Happy Valentine’s Day!
 This holiday is a great opportunity to celebrate all kinds of love, and kids are all about it.
 While a lot of Valentine’s Day traditions involve sugary candy that can damage your child’s teeth, there are plenty of other ways to celebrate that do not lead to cavities.
+At Polkadot Pediatric Dentistry in Alpharetta, we try to preserve fun traditions for our patients and staff that don’t involve sugar at all.
 Here are some of our favorite tooth-friendly Valentine’s Day ideas!

 Breakfast and Lunch Ideas